 There are two types of mange: sarcoptic mange, commonly known as scabies, and demodectic mange, also known as red mange.

 In addition to itching, it also causes hair loss and you may also see crusty brown lesions on the skin.
-Scabies is contagious and can even infect people, so exercise great care if you suspect your puppy has scabies.
+Scabies is contagious and can even infect people, so be very careful if you suspect your puppy has scabies.

 Red mange is non-contagious and is caused by another type of mites that live in the hair follicle.
 It causes hair loss and the area first affected is usually around the eyes, but may spread to the head and other parts of the body.

 There are natural and gentle remedies that can be used to tackle puppy mange and to strengthen the immune system.
-Click here for more information.
+Visit this page for more information.

 If your puppy is constantly shaking her head and scratching her ears, take a look at the inside of her ears.
 If you see dark brown crumbly wax in the ear(s), or if the affected ear gives off a bad odor, then chances are she has ear mites.